 Expenses

-The board of education will reimburse staff for all approved expenses incurred in attending to school business.
+The board will reimburse staff for all approved expenses incurred in attending to school business.
 Reimbursement for mileage, supplies, overnight travel expense, and credit course reimbursement fees are processed on an expense report form that is available from each building secretary.
 Appropriate receipts must be attached.

-To be reimbursed for an item or for personal car use, staff members must complete a reimbursement claim form, attach receipts and submit it to the Superintendent for approval.
+To be reimbursed for an item or for personal vehicle use, staff members must complete a reimbursement claim form, attach receipts and submit it to the Superintendent for approval.

 All claims for reimbursement must be approved by the board, so some delay is probable.
 Mileage reimbursement will be denied if a school vehicle was available.